dasMulli/dotnet-win32-service/README.md

 # .NET Standard based Windows Service support for .NET

-This repo contains a functional prototype of running a .NET Core application as windows service, without the need for a wrapper assembly or the full (desktop) .NET Framework.
+This repo contains a library for running a .NET Core application as windows service, without the need for a wrapper assembly or the full (desktop) .NET Framework.
 It is built using P/Invoke calls into native windows assemblies.